chazgiese/Mentarii/README.md

-# Figma Plugin with ChatGPT Integration
+# Mentarii - AI Ghostwriter for Figma

-A Figma plugin that integrates with OpenAI's ChatGPT API to generate AI-powered text content directly in your Figma designs.
+An AI-powered ghostwriter plugin for Figma that generates text content using OpenAI's ChatGPT API.
+Named after "Commentarii de Bello Gallico" by Julius Caesar, the first notable work thought to be ghostwritten.

+## The Story Behind the Name

+**Mentarii** (Latin: "commentaries" or "memoirs") draws inspiration from Julius Caesar's "Commentarii de Bello Gallico" - one of the first significant works believed to be ghostwritten.
+Just as Caesar's commentaries were crafted to present his campaigns in the most favorable light, Mentarii helps you craft the perfect text content for your designs.

 ## Features

-- ✅ **ChatGPT Integration** - Send messages to OpenAI's API and get AI responses
+- ✅ **AI Ghostwriting** - Generate text content with ChatGPT integration
+- ✅ **Smart Text Replacement** - Replace selected text elements with AI-generated content
+- ✅ **Precise Item Matching** - AI generates exactly the number of items you need
 - ✅ **Secure API Key Storage** - API keys stored locally in Figma's client storage
 - ✅ **Configurable AI Settings** - Adjust model, temperature, and token limits
-- ✅ **Text Element Creation** - AI responses automatically added as text elements in Figma
-- ✅ **Real-time UI Feedback** - Loading states and error handling
+- ✅ **Position-Aware Replacement** - Maintains visual layout when replacing multiple elements
 - ✅ **TypeScript Support** - Type safety with Figma plugin typings
-- ✅ **Clean, Modern UI** - Simple interface with accordion sections for settings
+- ✅ **Clean, Modern UI** - Simple interface with organized settings

 ## Setup